-If you are a first time offender of a non-violent crime, you may be eligible for PTI program registration in Louisiana.
-Baton Rouge criminal defense lawyers at the Law Offices of Ossie Brown can analyze the details of your criminal charge and help you determine if you’re eligible for the program or not.
-We’ll also protect your legal rights the whole way.
+If you are a first-time offender of a non-violent crime, you may be eligible for PTI program registration in Louisiana.
+Baton Rouge defense lawyers at the Law Offices of Ossie Brown can analyze the details of your criminal charge and help you determine if you’re eligible for the program or not.
+If you’ve been charged with disorderly conduct in Baton Rouge, we’ll also protect your legal rights the whole way.
 Call 225-343-1111 to schedule a free consultation at our law firm today.

 48 states and the District of Columbia offer pretrial intervention programs.
 Louisiana is one of these 48 states.